soedinglab/metaeuk/README.md

       unitesetstofasta  	Create fasta output from optimal exon sets (and a TSV map between headers and internal identifiers) groupstoacc     	Create a TSV output from representative to calls taxtocontig     	Assign taxonomic labels to MetaEuk predictions and contigs by majority voting

+### Using MMseqs2 commands within MetaEuk:
+MMseqs2 commands are available through MetaEuk and no additional MMseqs2 installation is required.
+For example, the MMseqs2 command `mmseqs createdb` can be replaced with `metaeuk createdb`, `mmseqs databases` with `metaeuk databases`, etc. Please see also the [MMseqs2 Wiki](https://github.com/soedinglab/MMseqs2/wiki) for more info about MMseqs2 commands.

 ### Important parameters: